despoinakotsopoulou/despoinakotsopoulou/README.md

 ![LongChain](https://img.shields.io/badge/-LongChain-000000?style=flat&logo=example&logoColor=grey)

-<sub>Currently, testing Google's Gemini Generative AI and getting familiar with its documentation, while building my portfolio and taking intensive Spanish courses since the start of 2024!</sub>
+<sub>Currently, testing Google's Gemini Generative AI and getting familiar with its documentation -despite the API region restrictions-, while building my portfolio and taking intensive Spanish courses since the start of 2024!
+I'm already A2! </sub>

+You may find me on Linkdedin using despoina.